Skinny Broadband is a low-cost alternative to fibre internet. It is fixed wireless broadband, piggybacking off Spark’s 4G mobile data network.

-You get the same basic data service as a Spark mobile phone user on the 4G network, but in a fixed, not mobile, package.
+You get the same basic data service as a Spark mobile phone user on the 4G network, but to a fixed position.
 A Skinny Broadband connection only works from the address where you register the account.

 Skinny is Pak N Save to Spark’s New World.
 A low-cost no-frills brand that hits important competitive markets without harming the corporate mothership’s upmarket reputation.

 Which explains why Skinny Broadband uses Spark’s 4G network.
 This is important, Spark owns more 700 Mhz spectrum than any other carrier.
-So, in theory anyway, it will out-perform any direct competitor.
+So it out-performs its direct competitor.
 It also means Spark has spare capacity to support Skinny Broadband.

 At NZ$55 a month plus a one-off $200 for the modem Skinny Broadband is one of the cheapest and fastest ways of getting online.